michaud-jacobs/thesis/README.md

 # thesis

-This repository contains Magma code and output files to support the computations in my PhD thesis (Diophantine Equations and Modular Curves).
+This repository contains Magma code and output files to support the computations in my PhD thesis (Diophantine Equations and Modular Curves by Philippe Alain Michaud-Jacobs).
 All code runs on Magma V2.27-7 (and hopefully on later versions too).
 All timings refer to computations running on a 2200 MHz AMD Opteron.

 The thesis is not yet publicly available, but will be in the near future.